HRizwan1/2019-team-06f/reports/sprint-06/report.md

 9. Creation of Dev Environment:

- <p> We have created the webserver, database master and slave, as well as the cache server using Packer.
-All of our servers are currently deployable. </p>
+  We have created the webserver, database master and slave, as well as the cache server using Packer.
+All of our servers are currently deployable.

  ![devenv](images/devenv.png "Dev Environment")